LeonOfTheHollow/Computer-Architecture-One/project/ls8/README.md

 After the handler returns, the `PC` needs to be updated to point to the next instruction for the next iteration of `tick()`.
 The number of bytes an instruction uses can be determined from the two high bits (bits 6-7) of the instruction opcode.
-See the LS-8 spec for details.
+See the LS-8 spec for details.y

 ### Step 3: Implement the `HLT` instruction handler